pgbouncer/pgbouncer/doc/config.md

 ### reserve_pool_timeout

-If a client has not been serviced in this many seconds, use additional connections from the reserve pool.
-0 disables.
+If a client has not been serviced in this time, use additional connections from the reserve pool.
+0 disables.  [seconds]

 Default: 5.0